zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/readme.md

 **[Unet_plus_plus.pth](https://pan.baidu.com/s/1imaO-CyHwAGlIOFV9vNH1A)** holds the full structure of the best model from my training process.

-Please place the model files in the same level directory as the py files.
+Please place the model files in the same level directory as the .py files.

 ## Prepare Your Data